wyszo/TaskRatchet-iOS/Project.md

 See the 'roadmap and tasks breakdown' section for more high-level view

 1. Break remaining work down into trackable tasks
+2. Allow filtering out completed tasks (check the wireframes) 2.1. for now just add a button that toggles between `filter: all` and `filter: pending`
+3. Improve tasks list view UI
+	3.1.
+Implement tasks filtering
+4. Implement handling adding a new task
+	4.1. make a network request to add new task - is that done?
+	4.2. refresh the tasks list (based on the network response)
-2. Finish AddTask screen UI work:
+5. Finish AddTask screen UI work:
-    2.1.
-Add labels around stakes (as per wireframes) 2.2.
-Use a due date picker for date selection
-    2.3.
-Add a due time picker selection
-    2.4.
+    5.4.
 Check what needs to be done for timzone support to work correctly

 ## Changelog